karmaking/OBP-API/obp-api/src/main/resources/docs/introductory_system_documentation.md

-# Open Bank Project
+# Open Bank Project - Introductory Documentation

-# Introductory System Documentation

 This document serves as an overview of the Open Bank Project (OBP) technology ecosystem and related tools.
 It provides an introduction to its key components, architecture, deployment and management approaches and capabilities.